Frequently Asked Questions about Optional Practical Training F-1 OPT FAQs

 Chicago, IL 60603-5517

-1. What if I do not have all my I-20s from Penn?
+1. What if I do not have my CPT/OPT authorized I-20(s) from Penn?

-Email your ISSS assigned advisor to request a file copy of any missing I-20s.
-In the email, let them know which I-20s you already have.
+Email your assigned ISSS advisor to request a copy of the missing I-20(s).

-2. What if I do not have all my I-20s from my previous school?
+2. What if I do not have my CPT/OPT authorized I-20(s) from previous school?

 Each Penn major is matched to a Department of Education CIP code.
 This code is listed on your I-20 and may differ from your official Penn major.